privacygmail cleanupemail security

 • Subscription patterns (what services you use)

-• Shopping behavior (how often, what categories)
+• Shopping behavior (how often, which categories)

 The deception: